Baltimore City Community College Data & Information Overview

 How Much Money Do Baltimore City Community College Graduates Make?

-The pay for some majors is higher than others, but on average, students who graduate with a bachelor's degree from Baltimore City Community College make about $29,700 a year during their first few years of employment after graduation.
-This is about 25% less that the average pay for college graduates overall.
+Yearly salaries vary depending on what you major in, but on average, bachelor's degree recipients from Baltimore City Community College make around $31,574 per year during the early years of their employment.
+This is about 26% less that the average pay for college graduates overall.
 However, graduates with your major may make more.

 See which majors at Baltimore City Community College make the most money.